 - Individual Servings

-- Potatoes – Russet potatoes are the best to use for Potatoes Au Gratin.
+- Potatoes – Russet potatoes are the best to use for these Potato Gratin stacks.
 Peel and slice thin (a mandoline makes this task a breeze).

 - Cheese – White cheddar, gruyere, Monterey jack, mozzarella are all delicious options.
 I use a blend of white cheddar and gruyere.